Bang Khla district

 Bang Khla (บางคล้า, [bāːŋ kʰláː]) is a district (amphoe) of Chachoengsao province, central Thailand.

 History

 Its history dates back to the late Ayutthaya period.
-Shortly before Ayutthaya's second fall (1766), Bang Khla used to be a place where Phraya Tak (later King Taksin) troops passed and stay overnight.
+Shortly before Ayutthaya's second fall in 1766, Bang Khla was a place where Phraya Tak (later King Taksin) and his troops passed through and stayed overnight.

-In the era before the reign of King Rama III of the early Rattanakosin period, Bang Khla used to be the center of Chachoengsao, before the town retreated to the present place.
+During the early Rattanakosin period, before the reign of King Rama III, Bang Khla served as the administrative center of Chachoengsao, until the town was relocated to its present location.